kpetersen/kpetersen.github.io/words/_posts/2013-02-10-current-affairs.markdown

 far away from us.
 Last night I found myself discussing current affairs with my dad and brother, and here are some snippets from our conversations:

+Daddy
-Daddy: A helicopter crashed in California while filming a reality show.
+: A helicopter crashed in California while filming a reality show.
 How’s that for reality?
+Me
-Me: Yes, I saw that.
+: Yes, I saw that.
 Irony.
 It’s the opposite of wrinkly, which I’d imagine that chopper is now.
+Daddy
-Daddy: You’re a sicko.
+: You’re a sicko.

 on the Grammys: